k2view-academy/K2View-Academy/articles/25_environments/01_environments_overview.md

 <web>

-Currently the Web Studio does not yet support the Environments.
-This functionality will become available in the future.
+Currently, the Web Studio does not support the Environments.

 </web>